 - Follow the prompts to complete the redemption process.

-Factors to consider
+Factors to consider when comparing

 If you’re considering getting a Westpac Velocity rewards credit card, the following factors will help you compare your options: